How to Find Your Passion in Life

 Passion is not just something you find.
 It is something you build.

-And here is the deeper truth: If you are seeking God, asking for guidance, and taking faithful steps — your passion will become clear.
+And here is the deeper truth: if you are seeking God, asking for guidance, and taking faithful steps, your passion will become clearer over time.

 A Practical Next Step